MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/1-introduction.md

 ## What is the main goal?

-By the end of this session, you'll be able translate data in Azure Monitor Logs into operational and business insights using KQL queries.
+By the end of this session, you'll be able to translate data in Azure Monitor Logs into operational and business insights using KQL queries.